 The two factions, comprising of representatives from government and rebels loyal to the country’s former vice-president Riek Machar, have for the last three weeks been negotiating in the Ethiopian capital, Addis Ababa, under the mediation of the Intergovernmental Authority on Development (IGAD), but with very little progress.

-- IGAD mediators and South Sudan negotiating teams at the sigining of the ceasefire agreement in Addis Ababa, Ethiopia January 23, 2014 (IGAD/CEWARN Photo)
+- IGAD mediators and South Sudan’s negotiating teams at the signing of the ceasefire agreement in the Ethiopian capital, Addis Ababa, on 23 January 2014 (Photo courtesy of IGAD/CEWARN)

 The talks also took longer than expected as rebels questioned Uganda’s involvement in the conflict as well as the fate of the 11 political prisoners in connection with last year’s outbreak of violence.